People: All users

 Create a Diagram manually

-This automatically opens focus mode, allowing you to:- Add diagramming shapes or add custom shapes.
+This automatically opens focus mode, where you can:- Add diagramming shapes or add custom shapes.

 - Connect elements with lines and arrows.